For Colleges and Departments

 Courses that receive the “Global Scholars” designation should include significant global, cross-cultural, or world regional content and should present global and cross-cultural perspectives during course activities.

-To learn how to tag relevant global, cross-cultural, or world regional courses in your degree program with the “Global Scholars” designation, please click on your college to view instructions.
+To learn how to tag relevant global, cross-cultural, or world regional courses in your degree program with the “Global Scholars” designation, please read these guidelines from the University Senate or click on your college to view instructions.

 - School of Nursing and Health Professions (coming soon)